genomicsclass/book/pages/import_NGS.md

 * an genomic index, which is typically produced by special software packaged with the alignment software.
 The genomic index is created from the reference genome.
 Sometimes the genomic index files for popular reference genomes can be downloaded.

 Note: alignment software is typically application specific.
 In particular, alignment programs for RNA-seq are different than those for genomic DNA sequencing, because in the case of the former, it is expected that reads might fall on exon-exon boundaries.
 The read will not contain intron sequence, because it is typically the mature, spliced mRNA which is converted to cDNA and sequenced, and the introns are already spliced out of this molecule.
 This is not a concern for genomic DNA sequencing.

+## How to import NGS data using Rsamtools

 We will use example BAM files from the *pasillaBamSubset* package to examine the Rsamtools functions: